How much protein do I need per day in my diet?

 - Much of your muscles, bones and internal organs.

-- Lots of hormones.
+- Many hormones.

 It is extremely important that you know how much protein your body needs, because if you have a deficiency you run the risk of having this disease: